 Often forgotten, but how are ALL the people and items you need going to get there?
 You can’t just sort it out as you’re going out the door.

+You’ll get a lot of aspiring actors happy to work for free.
+Be careful to audition, giving enough time for them to learn a few lines.
 In addition to assessing an individual’s talent, take care to measure their reliability.

 Actors Can Be Unreliable Even For Paid Work

 Last year we were progressing well on a micro budget film shoot.
 Everyone on the project was unpaid because it was not commercially funded and no one will make money from the short film.
 But short film festival entries, more showreel, and the fun of indie filmmaking made it worthwhile for all participants.